Table of Contents

 Transifex supports developer comments in PO files.
 A valid PO comment should start with the character #

-• add entries which start with #.
+• Add entries that start with #.

 So, for example, if a source string contains the following entries: